 7 A. Position the applique on the base fabric.

-Adhesive side (that was under the paper) goes on the right side of the fabric.
+The adhesive side (that was under the paper) goes on the right side of the fabric.
 Sometimes – like in my case now – you just press with your fingers and the applique is fused (the adhesive side doesn’t need to be activated by the heat from an iron) but some types of fusible web need to be pressed with an iron and the applique stays in place after pressing.

 8 A. Now I will show you how to finish the fusible applique.

 But again – modern technology gives us many wonderful features in modern sewing machines and I am going to show you how to use a Babylock embroidery machine for stitching the applique.
-It’s fast, easy and fun!
+It’s fast, easy, and fun!

 Still – use your cutting machine.
 But let the machine cut the applique pieces from fabric.

 I used this technique to make my quilted tote bag.

 So, cut a piece of fabric the size of your cutting mat (approximately) and cut a piece of fusible web corresponding in size.